stella-craig/Simple-University-Library-System-GUI/README.md

 # Simple-University-Library-System-GUI

 ## Overview
-This is a project for our CS 3330 course at the University of Missouri.
+This is a project for our CS 3330 (Object Oriented) course at the University of Missouri.
 We were instructed to create an application that implemented a simple library collection and checkout system with a graphics user interface (GUI).
 We used the Java language to write our program and used JavaFX and Scene Builder to help with the GUI.

 ## Project Members